devoworm/GSoC-2020/README.md

 Community Period starts May 5!
 Join us at our [group meeting](https://tiny.cc/DevoWorm) on May 11 (2pm UTC) to meet our new students!
 Also be on the lookout for events in the OpenWorm Slack team!

 For more casual interactions, join us for our [weekly Hackathon/Coffee Hour](https://meet.google.com/yvy-uxsw-uno), Fridays at 4pm UTC.

+Join us for OpenWorm Office Hours in the #officehours channel of [OpenWorm Slack](http://openworm.slack.com), May 20th at 3pm UTC!